-In keeping with the notion of good at the beginning, organizing your supplies and equipment will go a long way in ensuring healthy, viable plants from you indoor growing efforts.
+In keeping with the notion of good at the beginning, organizing your supplies and equipment will go a long way in ensuring healthy, viable plants from your indoor growing efforts.

 I find containers to be the hardest part of starting seeds indoors.

-For years I’ve been wanting to take the time to make seedling pots from newspaper.
+For years I’ve wanted to take the time to make seedling pots from newspaper.
 Maybe this will be my year!

 Honestly, I’ve never purchased shelving for seed starting.
 It’s the one thing that seems to be available for free or close to free!